tap349/tap349.github.io/_posts/2019-01-08-elasticsearch-notes.md

 > <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-term-query.html>
 >
-> The term query looks for the exact term in the field’s inverted index — it
+> The term query looks for the exact term in the field's inverted index — it
-> doesn’t know anything about the field’s analyzer.
+> doesn’t know anything about the field's analyzer.
 This makes it useful for
 > looking up values in keyword fields, or in numeric or date fields.
 When
 > querying full text fields, use the match query instead, which understands
 > how the field has been analyzed.